borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 - **API Gateway**: Serves as a central hub that mediates between the client and backend services.
 It processes incoming requests and routes them to the appropriate service, managing responses back to the client.

-- **JWT Service**: Responsible for authentication, this service issues and validates JSON Web Tokens (JWT) to ensure that users are authorized to access specific resources.
+- **JWT Service**: Responsible for authentication, this service issues and validates JSON Web Tokens (JWT) to ensure that members are authorized to access specific resources.

 - **CRUD Operations**: Represents the essential operations for managing resources within the API: